How Can You Get a Mortgage With a Tax Lien: Step-by-Step Strategies?

 Tax debt, including any payment arrangement, adds to your overall debt burden.
 Lenders factor this into debt-to-income calculations, potentially reducing the loan amount you qualify for or disqualifying you entirely under conventional guidelines.

-Step 1: Determine Your Tax Lien Status and Amount
+What Is Step 1: Determine Your Tax Lien Status and Amount?

 The first step in getting a mortgage with a tax lien is understanding exactly what you're dealing with.
 Different strategies work better depending on your specific situation.